szeng7/instagram-caption-generator/README.md

 ## File Directory

-data_cleaning_and_extraction.ipynb - This is a jupyter notebook of initial data analysis results that will guide how I approach this problem.
-I also perform some data cleaning and create new data columns based on that cleaning.

-analysis.ipynb - This is a jupyter notebook of where I actually look at my data a bit more indepth and find existing patterns to support/reject hypotheses.
+data_analysis.ipynb - This is a jupyter notebook of where I actually look at my data a bit more indepth and find existing patterns to support/reject hypotheses.

-insta_data.pickle - This is a pickle file of the dataset I created and am using in a dataframe.

 https://github.com/szeng7/instagram_webscraping - This is a repo of files that I'm using to scrape instagram for training data.

+If you'd like a pickle file of the dataset I scraped and used, feel free to shoot me an email at simonzeng9@gmail.com!